A248/LibertyBans/docs/Comparison-to-LiteBans.md

 Support for LibertyBans is provided through GitHub Issues and a dedicated text channel on a Discord Server.

-LiteBans primarely offers support through Discord, however, only does so for users who verified their purchase of the plugin.
+LiteBans primarily offers support through Discord; however, it only does so for users who verified their purchase of the plugin.
 This also includes requesting support for their API, meaning if you're not a customer of their plugin, chances are low you will gain access to their support server, or receive help with their API at all.

 ### Versioning